 But don't panic: a few flies are no reason to mourn – rather to take action.

-Get rid of fungus gnats – but please with style
+Getting rid of fungus gnats – but please with style

 🪴 1.
 Watering: less is more

 🐛 3.
-Nematodes: Mini avengers with a bite
+Nematodes: Mini avengers with bite

 ☕ 4.
 Home remedies with humor (and effect)